-3 R's Pavilion - The Pavilion showcases items made from recycled materials The pavilion hosted many events in 2016 including the annual hot dog roast as part of the Earth Day Celebration as well as fieldtrips with local organizations and schools.
+3 R's Pavilion - The Pavilion showcases items made from recycled materials The pavilion hosted many events in 2017 including the annual hot dog roast as part of the Earth Day Celebration as well as fieldtrips with kidscommons and schools.

-Community Event Recycling- In 2016, The District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Alzheimer Walk, Neighborfest, March of Dimes Walk, Cummins, Bicentennial Torch Event and Scottish Festival.
+Community Event Recycling- In 2017, The District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Alzheimer Walk, Neighborfest, March of Dimes Walk, Cummins, and Scottish Festival.